Back to Insights

 Introduction

-This framework addresses a specific challenge facing regional enterprises: how to build organizational responsiveness without sacrificing the governance, risk management, and cultural cohesion that define successful SEA companies.
-Unlike Western agility models that prioritize speed above all else, this approach acknowledges the relationship-driven, consensus-oriented decision cultures prevalent across ASEAN markets while creating mechanisms for faster strategic execution.
+The challenge is specific: how to build organizational responsiveness without sacrificing the governance, risk management, and cultural cohesion that define successful Southeast Asian companies.
+Western agility models prioritize speed above all else, but that orientation maps poorly onto the relationship-driven, consensus-oriented decision cultures prevalent across ASEAN markets.
+What follows is a framework designed for regional realities, one that creates mechanisms for faster strategic execution while respecting the institutional context in which these enterprises operate.

 The Enterprise Agility Maturity Matrix